 Yet it creeps into my Star Trek fan fiction all the same.

 When Travis is kidnapped for an alien experiment, he meets several people, including a ‘defective’ (not overwhelmingly alluring) Orion slave girl who has no name, and is only known as a number.
 And that number is 42753.

 The Three of Us

-In particular, he only gives out this number while being tortured by the Imvari.
+In particular, he only gives out this number while the Imvari are torturing him.